 Capture is also a natural segue into a eCommerce solution using the same photo-based technology.
 Imagine you’re shopping on a resale clothing site and you’re not sure which of the thousands of garments fits you best?
 Just snap a picture of a well-fitting garment you already own and you’ll be instantly shown garments with similar dimensions and fit.

-Monthly subscription retailers see a similar onboarding issue as re-commerce companies.
-Most monthly-box retailers do not produce the apparel they send to their customers, and if they do, it’s less than 40% of their overall available product.
-The ability of a stylist to successfully pair their customers with properly sized garb means they must have an accurate representation of the physical dimensions of the garments they offer.
-This means hand-measuring the apparel shipped to them by the producing retailers, and also means the same human limitations.
+Monthly subscription retailers see similar issues as resale companies.
+Most do not produce the apparel they sell, and if they do it’s less than 40% of their overall product.
+For a stylist to successfully pair a customer with properly sized garb they must have an accurate physical dimensions of garments they offer.
+Adjusting the garment intake process from manual measuring to automated measuring will improve overall efficiency.

 One Standard of Measure

 Besides the obvious internal use cases, photo based clothing measurements is the next evolution in e-commerce.
-Consumer confidence is a big push as retailers think of new ways to drive shoppers to their sites and how to help them choose the right size/style the first time.
-Sure virtual fitting rooms are a nice gimmick, as is body scanning, but nothing will tell a retailer more about how a person likes their clothing to fit than the clothing they already wear.
-People are generally comfortable with that they know, and snapping a photo of a well-fitting garment one already owns to see recommendations when shopping for new clothing allows for a confidence level we have not seen before in online shopping.
+Consumer confidence is a big push as retailers envision new ways help shoppers choose the right size.
+People are generally comfortable with what they know and using garments one already owns as a way to be recommended new apparel allows for a confidence level we have not seen before in online shopping.